caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 Reference types can also be passed by reference, instead of passing the reference by value.
 This is only really relevant in situations where a reference type parameter is reassigned.
 Strictly speaking assignment is the only operation that can change the value of the reference that is stored in a reference type variable, as opposed to changing the fields and properties of the object the reference is to.
 Passing a reference type by reference is most useful when dealing with string parameters.  `string` objects are an immutable reference type, so "changes to a string" actually create a new string object.
 Because of this, if a developer is unfamiliar with C#, it is easy to write "string modification" code in which the modifications are not actually visible to the caller.
 Strings and their specific behaviour are discussed further below.

-Whether a parameter is passed by reference or value does not count as a difference for purposes of method overloading.
-In other words, a class cannot have two methods with the same name, the same parameter type list, but have one method pass its parameters by value and the other by reference; the same applies to `in` and `out` parameters.
-The following code examples will both give compilation errors:
+Passing parameters by value or by reference counts as a difference for method overloading, but passing parameters by reference in different ways does not.
+In other words, this example works:

 ```
 public class Example
 {
-    public void DoStuff(int a) { ... }
+    public void DoStuff(int a) { }

-    public void DoStuff(ref int r) { ... }
+    public void DoStuff(ref int a) { }
 }
 ```

+but this example will not compile:

 ```
 public class Example
 {
-    public string DoThings(in int x) { ... }
+    public void DoThings(in int x) { }

-    public string DoThings(out int y) { ... }
+    public void DoThings(out int y) { }
 }
 ```

 If you are calling a method with an out parameter, but you do not need to set it beforehand or use its result afterwards, then since C# 7.0 you can use a *discard variable* as the name of the variable in your call.
-The discard variable name is a single underscore.
+As we mentioned, the discard variable name is a single underscore.

 For example, one common pattern for converting a number to a string is the `int.TryParse()` method.
 It takes two parameters: the first is a string, and the second is an `out int` parameter.
 The normal way to call it is as follows:

 ```
 string str = "83";
 int x;
-bool success = int.TryParse(str, out x); // success will be true, x will be 83
+bool success = int.TryParse(str, out x); // success will be true, x will be 83.
 str = "some words";
-success = int.TryParse(str, out x); // success will be false, x will be unmodified
+success = int.TryParse(str, out x); // success will be false, x will be unmodified.
 ```

-However, if you just want to find out whether or not the string is a valid number or not, but do not care what its value actually is, you could use a discard variable for the out parameter, like so:
+However, if you just want to find out whether or not the string is a valid number, but do not care about its actual value, you could use a discard variable for the out parameter, like this:

 ```
 string str = "37";
-bool success = int.TryParse(str, out _);
+bool success = int.TryParse(str, out _); // success will be true.
 ```

 Note that you do not declare `_`&mdash;indeed, this only works if `_` has not been declared as a variable (or anything else).
+For compatibility with earlier code, if you declare `_` then it is a regular variable and not the discard variable.

 Various other modifiers can be applied to methods, but I will describe those in full later, after introducing the relevant concepts.

 #### Properties

 A property has a type and a name, and essentially (at the CLI level, and in C# v1) consists of an optional `get` method and an optional `set` method.
-It is accessed like a field; access that would read from a field instead calls the `get` method, and access that would write to a field instead calls the `set` method.
-The `get` method has no parameters and its return type matches the type of the property; the `set` method has one parameter, named `value`, which also matches the type of the property and has return type `void`; neither method has to have a method signature declared in the usual way.
-By convention, property names begin with a capital letter.
+It is accessed like a field; access that would read from a field instead calls the `get` method, and access that would write to a field calls the `set` method.
+The `get` method has no parameters and its return type matches the type of the property; the `set` method returns `void` and has one parameter, named `value`, which also matches the type of the property.
+Neither method has to have a method signature declared in the usual way.
+By convention, property names begin with a capital letter whatever their access level.
 Properties that only have a `get` method are read-only; properties that only have a `set` method, which are much rarer, are write-only.

 Originally in C#, that was all there was to say about properties; actually *using* properties required the developer to insert boilerplate "backing fields" and methods.
 You still might see this style of C# code in the wild: